LAB02-Research/DeepL-Translator/README.md

 ### Usage

 Just install the [latest installer](https://github.com/LAB02-Research/DeepL-Translator/releases/latest/download/DeepL.Translator.Installer.exe).
-The application will launch when done, and notify you of a missing API key.
+It'll make sure you have all the required prerequisites, and the application will launch when done (and notify you of a missing API key).

 You can get your free or pro key here: [https://www.deepl.com/pro-api?cta=header-pro-api/](https://www.deepl.com/pro-api?cta=header-pro-api/)